kanika1101/Digit-Recognizer/README.md

 # MNIST_PCA_SVM
 A classifier to predict the label of a given digit using PCA and SVM

-This kernel aims at building a classifier to predict the label of a given digit using PCA and SVM
+This kernel aims at building a classifier to predict the label of a handwritten digits using PCA and SVM

 <b>Dataset</b>